By Gail Gutsche

 Shades have been with us a long time.
 According to Hauser Shade Company’s “A Brief History on the Origins of Window Roller Shades,” “The first shades to appear in windows were painted roller shades … (W)indow shades began being used widely in the eighteenth century in Holland, France and England.
 In America, window shades began appearing in homes and public buildings around 1780.
 Because these shades were made of translucent cloth or paper, their decorative designs could be seen by both the building’s inhabitants and those passing by outside.”

 Gone are the days of hand-painted shades made of cloth or paper.
 Today, light-, heat- and UV-blocking fabric choices, trendsetting colors, ease of operation and an attractive price point are the features consumers look for when deciding on roller shades.
+In a way, home improvements have developed a lot in the last two decades.
+The house security system, for instance, have become much more smart, user-friendly, and effective in securing homes.

 Great and Green